solana-labs/solana/docs/src/offline-signing/durable-nonce.md

 > [Full usage documentation](../cli/usage.md#solana-authorize-nonce-account)

-## Other Commands Supporting Durable Nonces {#other-commands-supporting-durable-nonces}
+## Other Commands Supporting Durable Nonces

 To make use of durable nonces with other CLI subcommands, two arguments must be supported.